SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - path(String)

+## ~inline_image_field
+Renders an image tag that can be edited inline inside modules
+Parameters:
+- alt(String) Sets the default alt text for the image
+- width(number) Sets the width attribute of the img tag
+- height(number) Sets a min-height in a style attribute of the img tag for email templates only
+- align(String) Sets the align attribute of the img tag (right, left, center)
+- hspace(number) Sets the hspace attribute of the img tag
+- style(String) Adds inline CSS declarations to the img tag
+- src(String) Populates the src attribute of the img tag
+- loading(String) Sets the loading attribute of the img tag

 ## ~inline_rich_text
 A rich text area that can be edited inline inside modules
 Parameters:
 - value(String) Sets the default content of the rich text module
+- field(String) Required name of the module field to which this text is associated

+## ~inline_richtext_field
+A single line of text that can be edited inline inside modules
+Parameters:
 - field(String) Required name of the module field to which this text is associated

 ## ~inline_text